1981–82 Minnesota North Stars season

 The 1981–82 Minnesota North Stars season was their 15th season.
 Dino Ciccarelli, in his second season, scored 55 goals, a franchise record.
 Minnesota won their first division title, but lost in the first round of the playoffs to the Chicago Black Hawks.

 Offseason

+Prior to the season, realignment of the NHL's divisions took place, which saw the North Stars leave the Adams Division and join the Norris Division.
+They would join alongside the Chicago Black Hawks, Detroit Red Wings, St. Louis Blues, Toronto Maple Leafs, and Winnipeg Jets.

 Regular season

 Glen Sonmor took a temporary leave of absence in January 1982, leaving assistant coach Murray Oliver in charge for four games, three of which the North Stars won.